Suk022/Solar-System/README.md

 ﻿# Solar System 3D Visualization

-An interactive 3D solar system visualization built with React, Three.js, and NASA APIs.
+A 3D interactive visualization of the solar system created using React, Three.js, and NASA APIs.

 ## Features

 - Interactive 3D solar system with realistic planet textures
+- Comprehensive information about each planet
 - NASA APOD (Astronomy Picture of the Day) integration
 - Asteroid tracking with real-time data
 - Random space facts